 “They value expertise and experience more than technology,” he adds.

-Emerson says Redfish will create interconnectivity across data centre systems, enabling new levels of visibility, control and automation and its adoption will also help establish best practices for effective use of IoT in other applications.
+Emerson says Redfish will create interconnectivity across data center systems, enabling new levels of visibility, control and automation and its adoption will also help establish best practices for effective use of IoT in other applications.

 Emerson says the impact won't be limited to on-premise technology decisions.